hnarayanan/orthogons/README.md

 ## Discussions and contributing

-If you'd like to talk about this stuff or contribute to it, I'd love to hear from you:
+If you’d like to talk about this stuff or contribute to it, I’d love to hear from you:

 - You can talk to me like a human [on twitter][my-twitter]